Women in aviation: 1910s

-Early pioneers include French Raymonde de Laroche, the world's first licensed female pilot on March 8, 1910.
+Early pioneers include French Raymonde de Laroche who was the first woman in the world to successfully pass a flight test and earn a pilot licence on March 8, 1910.
+In 1909, a pilot licence had become required to fly commercially and participate in air shows.
 Seven other French women followed her, earning pilot's licenses within the next year.
-One of these, Marie Marvingt, 3rd Frenchwoman licensed for airplanes, but first French woman balloonist licensed in 1901, became the first woman to fly in combat completing bombing raids over Germany.
+One of these, Marie Marvingt, 3rd Frenchwoman licensed for airplanes, but first French woman balloonist licensed in 1901, became the first woman to fly in combat, completing bombing raids over Germany.
 Marvingt tried to get the government to outfit air ambulances prior to the war and became the world first certified Flight Nurse.

 Hélène Dutrieu became the first woman pilot in Belgium, obtaining the 27th license issued in her country in 1910 and the second female licensed in Europe.
 Later that same year, she became the first woman to fly with a passenger.
 In 1910, even before she earned her pilot's license, Lilian Bland a British woman living in Northern Ireland, designed and flew a glider in Belfast.

 Blanche Scott always claimed to be the first American woman to fly an airplane, but as she was seated when a gust of wind took her up on her brief flight in September 1910, the "accidental" flight went unrecognized.
 Within two years, she had established herself as a daredevil pilot and was known as the "Tomboy of the Air", competing in air shows and exhibitions, as well as flying circuses.
 On October 13, 1910, Bessica Raiche received a gold medal from the Aeronautical Society of New York, recognizing her as the first American woman to make a solo flight.
+In 1910 the Femina Cup (Coupe Femina) an award of 2000 French francs was established by Pierre Lafitte, publisher of French women's magazine Femina, to honour the female pilot who, by sunset on 31 December each year, had made the longest flight, in time and distance, without landing.

 Harriet Quimby became the USA's first licensed female pilot on August 1, 1911, and the first woman to cross the English Channel by airplane the following year.
 Thirteen days after Quimby, her friend Matilde E. Moisant an American of French Canadian descent was licensed and began flying in air shows.